dschmenk/PLASMA/doc/DRAWL.md

 ## Missing features of LISP 1.5 in DRAWL

 - General recursion.
 The 6502 architecture limits recursion (but see tail recursion below), so don't expect too much here
+- Many of the built-in functions from the LISP 1.5 manual.
+Most can be coded in LISP and loaded at startup

 However, the code is partitioned to allow for easy extension so some of these missing features could be implemented.